Before I tell you the core concept of Progressive Web Application, I want to you have a look at its definition given by Google which follows as:

 But this is not all to define the nature of Progressive Web Apps.
-There are a number of key attributes that have been missed.
-The list contains:
+There are a number of key attributes some of which are as follows:

 A progressive web application is:

-- Progressive (obvious!) - It works for all users, regardless of browser or operating system used, because it is built to gradually improve from the beginning.
+- Progressive (obvious!) – It works for all users, regardless of browser or operating system that you are using, because it is built to gradually improve from the beginning.

 - Responsive – fits any screen resolution and format: desktop, mobile, tablet, TV or whatever.